oceanprotocol/docs/content/tutorials/marketplace-download-data-asset.md

 ---
 title: Download data asset
-description: A tutorial showing download action using Ocean Marketplace
+description: A tutorial to download an asset using Ocean Market
 ---

 ## Accessing marketplace